kkd26/Machine-Learning-and-Real-world-Data/topic01/README.md

 Comparing two classifiers using a p-value measurement for statistical significance

+## Task 5 - Cross-validation and test sets

+Splitting data into folds which will create train set and cross-validation set using random or stratified random technique.
+Calculating average accuracy and variance of a NB classifier using the training and validation sets.

+Presenting The Wayne Rooney effect - testing how a NB classifier trained on previously obtained (old) data perform on a review data.
+Training on 2004 database and testing on 2016 database.

 ## Usage

 Unpack `data.tar.gz` file and move it to `Sentiment Detection` directory.
 Then add `stanford-postagger.jar` and `JavaFX` libraries to the project so you can enjoy my code in `java.uk.ac.cam.kkd26.exercises`.
-More details are described in `task[1-4].pdf`.
+More details are described in `task[1-5].pdf`.